pedrodeoliveira/fastapi-kafka-consumer/README.md

 ## Consumer Initialization

-During the initialization process of the Consumer the log end offset is checked to determine whether we already have messages in the topic.
-If so, consumer will *seek* to this offset so that it can read the last message committed in this kafka topic.
+During the initialization process of the Consumer the log end offset is checked to determine whether there are messages already in the topic.
+If so, the consumer will *seek* to this offset so that it can read the last committed message in this topic.

 This is useful to guarantee that the consumer does not miss on previously published messages, either because they were published before the consumer was up, or because the Web API has been down for some time.
 For this use case, we consider that only the most recent `state` matters, and thereby, we only care about the last committed message.

 Each instance of the Web API will have it's own consumer group (they share the same group name prefix + a random id), so that each instance of the API receives the same state updates.